thedeemling/hass-energa-my-meter/README.md

 ### HACS

-Currently [HACS](https://hacs.xyz/) integration does not exist.
+Currently, [HACS](https://hacs.xyz/) integration does not exist.
 If the custom component will gain popularity we will try to add it to the official HACS repository.

 ## Usage